Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

 \subsection{Introduction}

-The evaluation of Feynman integrals by means of Mellin-Barnes (MB) representation is one of the most successful techniques in the field of multiloop computation.
-Over the years a large collection of public tools was developed for the numerical as well as analytical calculation of MB representations~\cite{Czakon:2005rk,Smirnov:2009up,MBasymptotics,Ochman:2015fho}.
-An important criterion for the applicability of all of these tools is a rather small dimensionality of the MB representation.
+The evaluation of Feynman integrals by means of Mellin--Barnes ({\mbr}) representation is one of the most successful techniques in the field of multiloop computation.
+Over the years, a large collection of public tools was developed for the numerical as well as analytical calculation of {\mbr} representations~\cite{Czakon:2005rk,Smirnov:2009up,MBasymptotics,Ochman:2015fho}.
+An important criterion for the applicability of all of these tools is a rather small dimensionality of the {\mbr} representation.

-The construction of a MB representation for a Feynman integral is a highly non-trivial task.
-The public tool \texttt{AMBRE}~\cite{Gluza:2007rt,Gluza:2010rn,Blumlein:2014maa,Dubovyk:2016ocz} offers two powerful approaches to face this problem.
-The loop-by-loop apporach~\cite{Gluza:2007rt,Gluza:2010rn} is the preferable method for planar Feynman integrals, which, in most cases, leads to a very small dimensionality of the MB representation.
-Non-planar Feynman integrals can be treated by the global approach~\cite{Blumlein:2014maa,Dubovyk:2016ocz}.
-A hybrid approach applicable for non-planar Feynman integrals with planar sub-graphs combining the two previously mentioned methods was presented in the previous section ~\ref{chmt}.\ref{contr:mbambre}.
+The construction of a {\mbr} representation for a Feynman integral is a highly non-trivial task.
+The public tool \texttt{AMBRE}~\cite{Gluza:2007rt,Gluza:2010rn,Blumlein:2014maa,Dubovyk:2016ocz} offers two powerful approaches to addressing this problem.
+The loop-by-loop approach~\cite{Gluza:2007rt,Gluza:2010rn} is the preferable method for planar Feynman integrals, which, in most cases, leads to a very small dimensionality of the {\mbr} representation.
+Non-planar Feynman integrals can be treated using the global approach~\cite{Blumlein:2014maa,Dubovyk:2016ocz}.
+A hybrid approach, applicable for non-planar Feynman integrals with planar subgraphs, combining the two previously mentioned methods is presented in Section ~\ref{chmt}.\ref{contr:mbambre}.

-While the loop-by-loop approach is a well developed method for purely planar Feynman integrals, the treatment of non-planar integrals might still have room for improvements.
-In this contribution, a different method for the construction of MB representations of Feynman integrals, published in Ref.~\cite{Prausa:2017frh}, is explained with a non-planar two-loop example.
-This technique is applicable for both planar and non-planar topologies and leads in some cases (especially non-planar ones) to a smaller dimensionality than the \texttt{AMBRE}-package.
-Our approach is based on the `Method of Brackets' introduced in Ref.~\cite{Gonzalez:2007ry,Gonzalez:2010,Gonzalez:2010uz}, which is a technique for the construction of multi-fold sums starting directly from a Schwinger-parameterized Feyman integral.
+While the loop-by-loop approach is a well-developed method for purely planar Feynman integrals, the treatment of non-planar integrals might still have room for improvement.
+In this contribution, a different method for the construction of {\mbr} representations of Feynman integrals, published in Ref.~\cite{Prausa:2017frh}, is explained with a non-planar two-loop example.
+This technique is applicable for both planar and non-planar topologies and leads, in some cases (especially non-planar ones), to a smaller dimensionality than the \texttt{AMBRE} package.
+Our approach is based on the `method of brackets' introduced in Ref.~\cite{Gonzalez:2007ry,Gonzalez:2010,Gonzalez:2010uz}, which is a technique for the construction of multifold sums, starting directly from a Schwinger-parametrized Feynman integral.

-\subsection{The Method of Brackets}
+\subsection{The method of brackets}